9 More On Forcing Functions: Using data inside models

 9.2 N deposition

 We see N deposition declining (Fig. 8.2), and so perhaps that is the most obvious answer to why stream export is declining.
-We will use these data to determine N deposition in our model (parameter \(I_1\)).
+We will use these data to determine N deposition in our model (parameter I1).
 This is an example of a “time-varying parameter”.

 Creating a data-based time-varying parameter is not hard when we use interpolation.
 The reason we do this is because these data are only annual averages, but our ODE needs parameter values at potentially any instant in time.
-We will write a small function that will calculate a value for \(I_1\), based on surrounding data points.
+We will write a small function that will calculate a value for I1, based on surrounding data points.

 Below, we use the following steps:

-• Write a function to interpolate N deposition data between time points.
+variable. - Write a function to interpolate N deposition data between time points.

-• Write code to update the model with N deposition.
+- Write code to update the model with N deposition.

-• Generate model predictions and compare them visually to data, and to predictions from models without temperature.
+- Generate model predictions and compare them visually to data, and to predictions from models without temperature.

-We first need to extract the N deposition data, and create a new variable time instead of year that starts at zero instead of 1979.
+We first need to extract the N deposition data, and create a new variable time

 ## Find out the range of years for each state variable or factor